rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

 ## To run this code

-You should first try running this code as-is.
-If you have problems with this, please see the following pages:
+You should first try running this code as-is by following the steps listed in:

 - [](debug)

+For more information about how the code is run and the resulting plots are specified, see:

 - [](makefile_description)
 - [](setplot_description)